 So, how much exercise does a Border Collie need?
 The short answer is a lot more than the average dog.
 They need both the physical release of pent-up energy and mental exercise and activity to stimulate and keep the mind busy.

 For physical exercise, the absolute minimum required is 30 – 60 minutes of walking and running a day, preferably off the leash.
-In addition, you need to provide mental challenges to keep their mind stimulated.
+In addition, you need to provide mental challenges to keep their minds stimulated.
 For more on this read Mental stimulation for Border Collies and Herding breeds.
 Providing more mental stimulation is probably more important than increasing physical exercise only.
 In fact, mental exercise can tire a dog just as well as physical exercise.

 Herding dog behavior problems